 Before you try to enable night shift mode, checkout whether you have the MacBook that fulfills the following requirements:

-- Click on the Notification Center icon on the top right corner of your Mac.
-It will look like three horizontal lines with dots in front of each line.
+- On older macOS versions, click on the Notification Center icon on the top right corner of your Mac.

 2. Enable Night Shift from System Preferences

 Though Notification Center method is useful, it has some problems.
 Night shift mode will be active with “On Until Tomorrow” option which will be till end of the day, that is night 12 o’clock.
 At the start of next day, that is morning 12AM, it will be automatically disabled.
 So you can use this shortcut only for that day and need to enable again on next day.
 You can setup the night shift mode properly from system preferences section.

 - When you are seeing night shift mode in Notification Center, click on the “Display Preferences…” link showing at the bottom.
 Alternatively, go to “Apple Menu > System Preferences…” and click on “Displays” icon.

 - The older macOS versions will show different tabs and you can navigate to “Night Shift” tab to view multiple options like below.

 - However, the latest macOS version will show the display preferences section like below and click on “Night Shift…” button.

 - On the next screen that appears, you can customize the night shift mode setup.

 Here are various options available for you o customize the setup.